eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 ```

 This table includes a unique `Id` attribute which will be used as the record key.
-At this time we have statically specified some rather low [throughput units](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ProvisionedThroughput.html), when we enter production these should be tuned accordingly.
+At this time we have statically specified some rather low [throughput units](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ProvisionedThroughput.html); when we enter production these should be tuned accordingly.
-We assign each Lambda function a role that grants access to perform all available actions on this table, this could be restricted in the future for security concerns.
+We assign each Lambda function a role that grants access to perform all available actions on this table, although this could be restricted in the future for security concerns.
-In a similar manor to how we have defined stage specific parameters in the past, we shall specify the desired table name per `config.{stage}.yml` file like so.
+In a similar manner to how we have defined stage-specific parameters in the past, we shall specify the desired table name per `config.{stage}.yml` file like so.

 ```yaml
 tableName: 'dev-mince-pie-challenge'
 ```

 With the table now present we can move on to providing the ability to add new mince pies to the challenge.
-Each pie is uniquely distinguishable based on an associated UUID, to generate these identifiers we must include a new runtime dependency within `package.json`.
+Each pie is uniquely distinguishable based on an associated UUID; to generate these identifiers we must include a new runtime dependency within `package.json`.

 ```json
 {